Flip Flop Spanish

 Grammatical elements are gradually introduced, so while this is a conversational-style program, some grammar is taught within the lessons and it includes grammar notes for parents that they might present to students if appropriate.
 The concept of verb conjugations is introduced toward the end of the course, teaching the conjugation of ir (to go): voy, vas, va, vamos, vaís, and van.
 But the instructions tell parents to emphasize only voy and vamos (I’m going and we’re going) rather than expect children to master all of the forms.

-While the course is great as an introduction to Spanish for the elementary grades and even for older students, it is not comprehensive enough for a high school credit course.
+While the courses are great as an introduction to Spanish for the elementary grades and even for older students, it lacks some of the grammatical components required for high school credit.

 Supplemental Items